TimDettmers/sparse_learning/README.md

 ### Running an ImageNet Model

+To run ImageNet you need to install [Apex](https://github.com/NVIDIA/apex).
+For me it currently does not work to install apex from pip, but installing it from the repo works just fine.

 The ImageNet code for sparse momentum can be found in the sub-folder `imagenet` which contains an adjusted version of [NVIDIA Deep Learning Examples: RN50v1.5](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Classification/RN50v1.5).
 For now, please follow the instructions of this repo (I will update more specific instructions later).
 You can use the adjusted `RN50_FP32_4GPU.sh` script in the `imagenet/example` folder to run an ImageNet example once you setup everything as described in the original repo.

 ### Running Your Own Model